yk-tuturu/study-app/frontend/README.md

 - the timer system (but for now the timer just continues running when you put the app in the background)
 - the timer can be paused or terminated early
 - you can add subjects and select the corresponding subject to study for
+- basic decorating ui is up, but all the values are hardcoded so far, need to connect to backend

+TODO:
+- make the decorate page actually connect to the backend
+- add the store page
+- make transactions
+- make timer track if you've left the app
+- fix the modal flashing issue
+- images load very slowly, not sure why yet
+- (optional) make it so that the app is usable on a guest account? so you automatically make a guest account for new users instead of forcing them to log in
+- (very optional) being able to decorate the room would be nice

 components:
 I made a bunch of (hopefully reusable) UI components